 In 1814, the Tolbooth was sold, with the exception of the steeple - which still remains - and the council chambers moved to Jail Square, Glasgow Green, site of the present Justiciary Court House.

-Subsequent moves were made to larger sites in Wilson Street and Ingram Street before finally settling in George Square where the foundation stone for a showpiece City Chambers was laid by the Lord Provost, John Ure in 1883.
+street and Ingram Street

+before finally settling in

+George Square where

+the foundation stone

+for a showpiece City

+Chambers was

+laid by the Lord

+Provost, John

+Ure, in 1883.